MRoland5/WRO-2026/README.md

 # WRO-2026
-##Introduction To The Team
+## Introduction To The Team
--Hatala Daniel Electrical Engeneer student at VTS Subotica 2nd year
+- Hatala Daniel Electrical Engeneer student at VTS Subotica 2nd year
 ##The Base
 -
 <p align="center">